- How accurate is this AI image detector?

 - Is this AI image detector free?

 - Yes.
-This AI image detector is completely free with no signup required, no usage limits, no watermarks, and no ads gating results.
-You can analyze unlimited images.
+It is completely free with no signup required, no usage limits, no watermarks, and no ads gating results.
 All processing runs in your browser — no server costs means no need to charge.

 - Is my image uploaded to a server?

-- No. This is a 100% client-side AI image detector.
-All forensic analysis runs locally in your browser using the Canvas API and JavaScript.
+- No. All forensic analysis runs locally in your browser using the Canvas API and JavaScript.
 Your image never leaves your device, is never sent over the network, and is never stored anywhere.
 This makes it safe for analyzing sensitive or private images.

 - What image formats does the AI detector support?

-- The AI image detector supports JPG/JPEG, PNG, WebP, BMP, and TIFF image files up to 50MB in size.
-For best detection accuracy, upload the original file format.
-PNG files from AI generators and JPG files from cameras both work well.
+- It supports JPG/JPEG, PNG, WebP, BMP, and TIFF files up to 50MB.
+For best accuracy, upload the original file format.
+PNG files from generators and JPG files from cameras both work well.

 - Why does my real photo show as AI-generated or uncertain?